 Sometimes, the creepiest crawlies come out at night.
-While it’s easy to spot critters like wasps and butterflies during the day, there are plenty of nocturnal creatures that only come out after dark.
+While it’s easy to spot critters like wasps and butterflies during the day, plenty of nocturnal creatures only come out after dark.

-To help you keep an eye out so you don’t have to keep one eye open, here are the top 11 nocturnal insects in Northeast Pennsylvania and, more importantly, what you can do about controlling them.
+To help you keep an eye out so you don’t have to keep one eye open, here are the top 11 nocturnal bugs in Northeast Pennsylvania and tips to prevent them from coming inside.

 moths are nocturnal and harmless